LairdCP/Lyra_Firmware/README.md

 ## AT Interface

 The [Lyra AT Interface][Lyra AT Interface guide] application builds upon many years of AT Interface experience gained with Ezurio's BL65x range of Bluetooth modules.
 It offers a VSP service for cable replacement applications and GATT client and server functionality.
-Please find [here][Lyra AT Interface release notes] the latest release notes.

 Binaries are available for transfer using SWD and OTA and UART bootloader.